 Flour: I always use all-purpose flour when making scones, but in case you wish to use self-rising flour, then reduce the amount of baking powder to 1 and a half teaspoon.

-Baking Powder: In many recipes of scones, the amount of baking powder is a little too much for my taste, so I have reduced it in this recipe.
-Baking powder makes the scones tall and look pretty, but I’m not fond of the aftertaste of the baking powder.
+Baking Powder: The leavening agent.
+In many recipes of scones, the amount of baking powder is a little too much for my taste, so I have reduced it in this recipe.
+Baking powder makes the scones tall and looks pretty, but I’m not fond of the aftertaste of the baking powder.

 Sugar: In the authentic recipe, the amount of sugar is less, I mean for 2 cups of flour, 1 tablespoon of sugar is enough since people like to serve the scones with jam, cream, and at times with chocolate, but I like my scones sweet because I enjoy having them plain; hence I have increased the amount of sugar in this recipe.